L21s/liberty-flyway-docker/README.md

 ### Run your container

 During container startup, flyway will run your migrations.
 After that, liberty is started.
-To connect flyway to the right database, the following environment variables are used and need to be set, when the container is run:
+To connect flyway to the right database, the following environment variables are used and need to be set when the container is run:

     - DB_HOST
     - DB_PORT